 The fund is led by an Executive Board, chaired by the President.
 The Executive Board appoints Sector Heads to lead the seven sectors that the fund is divided into.
 Each Sector Head is supported by a team of analysts.
 The investment fund is advised by Professor Richard Jakotowicz from the Alfred Lerner College of Business and Economics Department of Finance.

-Recruitment to join the Blue Hen Investment Club is held at the beginning of each semester.
+Recruitment to join the Blue Hen Investment Club is held during the first week of each semester.
+Interested students should attend the club meetings on Thursday at 5pm in the Trading Center to get specific application instructions.
 Applicants are asked to submit their resumes for an initial screening.
 Selected applicants will then go through an interview process that evaluates their analytical ability and previous experiences.
 The fund also offers a one-credit training course called FINC120 for those who are interested in learning more about the club’s research process.

 The Standards of Professional Conduct related to the BHIC reflect the mission of the club towards becoming a professional and successful organization for University of Delaware students to develop professionally.
 The Club recognizes that high ethical standards are not only required in the classroom but also critical to maintaining the integrity of the BHIC.
 Holding to these standards is essential to the Club’s mission in providing a valuable educational experience to its members by allowing them to manage a real dollar investment portfolio.
 The Standards of Professional Conduct are applicable to all stakeholders within the Club, including Analysts, Sector Heads, e-Board members, and the faculty adviser.

 Any violations will result in immediate removal from the BHIC.

 — Act with the highest standard of honesty and integrity.

 — Engage all members with the highest level of respect and in an ethical manner.

 — Communicate feedback fairly, constructively, and objectively with all members.